-Similar to DDD, each Bounded-Context has to have its own Domain Model, and each microservice has to have and own its model, as introduced previously in this guide.
+In a similar way than in DDD each Bounded-Context has to have its own Domain Model, each microservice has to have and own its model, as introduced previously in this guide.

-However, a Domain Model as defined in DDD is not just a data-model but a model that captures more than data entities.
-It also captures an entity's rules, behavior, business language and constraints of a specific domain's problem (Bounded-Context).
-That special Rich Domain Model is what you should try to model and implement by following Domain-Driven Design patterns.
+However, a Domain Model as defined in DDD, it is not just a data-model but a model that captures more than data entities.
+It also captures entity's rules, behavior, business language and constraints of a specific domain's problem (Bounded-Context).
+That special "Rich Domain Model" is what you try to model and implement by following Domain-Driven Design patterns.